MET Syllabus 2025: Subject-Wise Syllabus and Weightage PDF Download

 • Applications of the integrals: Applications in finding the area under simple curves, especially lines, arcs of circles/parabolas/ellipses (in standard form only), area between the two above said curves (the region should be identifiable).

 • Differential equations: Definition, order, and degree, general and particular solutions of a differential equation.
 Formation of differential equations whose general solution is given.
-The solution of differential equations by the method of separation of variables, homogeneous differential equations of the first order and first degree.
+The solution of differential equations by the METhod of separation of variables, homogeneous differential equations of the first order and first degree.
 Solutions of the linear differential equation of the type –

 MU OET 2019 Mathematics syllabus